 The XVIII Commonwealth Games hosted in Victoria in March 2006 were the biggest sporting and cultural event ever held in Victoria, with 5,700 athletes and officials taking part, 1.5 million tickets being sold, and 2 million spectators attending.

 The Commonwealth Games Federation declared the Games the best ever, delivering improved world class infrastructure, lasting legacies and a positive economic impact.
-The Department of Planning and Community Development played a major role in helping deliver these outcomes.
+The former Department of Planning and Community Development played a major role in helping deliver these outcomes.

 Improved world class infrastructure